AmeriEstate Legal Plan, Inc.

 Trust law predates the formation of the U.S. law and tax law.
 Various types of trusts are used by millions of Americans in order to protect and preserve their wealth for themselves and their heirs.

-The DST can be used with any kind of entity, e.g., LLCs, S
+The Deferred Sales Trust can be used with any kind of entity, e.g. LLCs, S

 or C election corporations, as well as individuals who own real estate, rental properties, vacation homes, commercial properties, hotels, land, industrial complexes, retail developments, and raw land, to name a few.